aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to POWERPOINT via .NET" h2=".NET API to Export XPS to POWERPOINT on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render XPS to POWERPOINT in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform XPS file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to POWERPOINT.
+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render XPS to POWERPOINT in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the XPS file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to POWERPOINT.

+The PDF Processing API, Aspose.PDF for .NET, is a comprehensive library that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features, including the ability to convert XPS to PPTX.
+It also supports a variety of other features, such as the ability to create PDF documents from scratch, edit existing PDF documents, and convert PDF documents to other file formats.

+The Presentation Processing API, Aspose.Slides for .NET, is a comprehensive library that enables developers to create, read, edit, and convert presentation documents.
+It supports a wide range of features, including the ability to convert PPTX to POWERPOINT.
+It also supports a variety of other features, such as the ability to create presentation documents from scratch, edit existing presentation documents, and convert presentation documents to other file formats.

+Using Aspose.Total for .NET, developers can easily Render XPS to POWERPOINT in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the XPS file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to POWERPOINT.
+This package of powerful File Format Automation APIs makes it easy to quickly and efficiently convert XPS to POWERPOINT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}